perezthedev/Assembly-x86-MIPS-CS218-219/README.md

 05 - used system calls to output, input and used macros from assignment 4; convert from decimal to hex 06 -
-07 - explored using local variables in functions and floating points to calculate hypotenuse
+07 - explored using local variables in functions and floating points to calculate hypotenuse 08 - polyglot, used to check 3 args and flags as well as proper input, while also using argv